-Number ofNumber ofNumber ofTheory credits: 4lecture hours/ week: 4Practical Credits: 2 practical hours / week: 4
+Number of Number of Number of Number of Theory credits: 4 lecture hours/ week: 4 Practical Credits: 2 practical hours / week: 4

-- 1. learn various types of ecosystems and its significance in biodiversity conservation - 2. understand ecological concepts like succession and plant adaptations, concept of sustainability - 3. learn the practical application of research methodologies in ecology with reference to community studies - 4. evaluate sustainable management related to local and global issues - 5. get knowledge on the recent issues associated with the environment
+- 1. learn various types of ecosystems and its significance in biodiversity conservation - 2. understand ecological concepts like succession and plant adaptations, concept of sustainability - learn the practical application of research methodologies in ecology with reference to community studies - 4. evaluate sustainable management related to local and global issues - 5. get knowledge on the recent issues associated with the environment

-1.1 Introduction to Ecology :
+1.1 Introduction to Ecology:

 Definitions, Principles of Ecology, Brief History, Major Indian Contributions, Scope and importance.
-Ecological levels of organisation.
+Ecological levels of organization.